-The ReGrow Program intends to alleviate negative economic impacts to, and strengthen, the Agricultural Industry in Puerto Rico.
-The Project direct and indirect impacts are limited to a very small area on a single land parcel.
-The Project will benefit the farm owner by providing access to clean water for agricultural and personal use.
-The Project would not facilitate development which would result in disproportionate adverse environmental impacts.
-There will be no adverse environmental impacts that disproportionately affect low-income or minority populations.
+The ReGrow Program intends to alleviate negative economic impacts to, and strengthen, the agricultural industry in Puerto Rico.
+The project's direct and indirect impacts are limited to a small area on a single land parcel.
+The project will benefit the farm owner by improving agricultural use and production.
+The Project would not facilitate development which would negatively affect human health or result in disproportionate adverse environmental impacts to low-income or minority populations.